Two Trekkers Walking to Dingboche Village, Everest Base Camp Trek

 When trekking, you want to layer your clothes.
 This is partly for warmth and comfort, partly so you can strip or add layers piecemeal.
 The layers you need are as follows:

-• An inner layer (think thermal long-sleeved vest and leggings)
+• An inner layer (think thermal long-sleeved vest and leggings in cold climates)

-• A middle layer (this would be your short and shorts or trousers)
+• A middle layer (this would be your shirt and shorts or trousers)

 • An outer layer (like a fleece jacket, beanie and gloves)